nlip-project/.github/docs/README.md

 **NLIP** is an *open*, vendor-neutral application-layer protocol that lets independent **intelligent agents** running on phones, servers, IoT gateways, browsers, or HPC clusters exchange information in a well-typed, secure, multi-modal envelope.

+<code> Ecma TC 56 has just published first draft standard specification for NLIP.
+We invite all colleagues to comment on the specifications by opening an issue in the [First Draft Repository](https://github.com/nlip-project/ecma_draft1) </code>

 [![License](https://img.shields.io/badge/License-Apache--2.0-blue)](./LICENSE)

 ## Overview